2024 Solar Incentives Guide for Dixon, IL - Tax Credits & Rebates

 To find the right solar panel installer for you, check out our guide to Dixon's best solar panel companies.

-Solar energy is renewable — by changing where you get your energy, you help lessen the strain on our planet's resources.
-You can also reduce the CO2 emissions from your home by 450 pounds yearly, or roughly 9,000 pounds in 20 years.
+Solar energy is a renewable energy source — by changing where you get your energy, you help reduce the strain on our planet's resources.
+You can also reduce your home's CO2 emissions by 450 pounds yearly, or roughly 9,000 pounds in 20 years.

 How long until the federal solar tax credit ends?

-Yes, you can receive both tax credits and rebates towards the cost of solar panels.
-Depending on which incentives you are eligible for, they may apply in a different order.
-Make sure that you speak with your solar installer or a local tax professional to ensure that you are claiming the correct incentives and that you're getting the most money possible.
+Yes, you can claim both rebates and tax credits towards the cost of solar panels.
+Depending on which incentives you are receiving, they may apply in a different order.
+Be sure to talk to your solar installer or a local tax professional to verify that you are claiming the correct incentives and getting the most money possible.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.